kubeflow/blog/_posts/2026-3-20-introducing-kubeflow-trainer-v2.2.md

 ### Get Started

-Before using Flux, read the Getting Started guide to understand the basics of Kubeflow Trainer.
-Then apply the Flux runtime and a TrainJob manifest.
+Apply the Flux runtime and a TrainJob manifest.
 For example:

 ```shell
 kubectl apply --server-side -f https://raw.githubusercontent.com/kubeflow/trainer/refs/heads/master/examples/flux/flux-runtime.yaml
 kubectl apply -f https://raw.githubusercontent.com/kubeflow/trainer/refs/heads/master/examples/flux/lammps-train-job.yaml
 ```

-After that, monitor the pods with kubectl get pods \--watch, and inspect the lead broker logs with kubectl logs \<pod-name\> \-c node \-f  , This  also shows how to run the Flux cluster in interactive mode with flux-interactive.yaml, then use kubectl exec and flux proxy to manually run LAMMPS inside the cluster.
+After that, monitor the pods with `kubectl get pods --watch`, and inspect the lead broker logs with `kubectl logs <pod-name> -c node -f`  , This  also shows how to run the Flux cluster in interactive mode with `flux-interactive.yaml`, then use `kubectl exec` and `flux proxy` to manually run LAMMPS inside the cluster.

-The Flux runtime depends on the flux: policy trigger in flux-runtime.yaml, and you can customize the setup through environment variables such as FLUX\_VIEW\_IMAGE and FLUX\_NETWORK\_DEVICE.
-Binaries are installed under /mnt/flux, software is copied to /opt/software, and configurations are stored in /etc/flux-config.
-Related documentation includes the Kubeflow Trainer Getting Started guide, the Flux example manifests, and the Flux Framework /HPSF project resources.
+The Flux runtime depends on the flux: policy trigger in flux-runtime.yaml, and you can customize the setup through environment variables such as `FLUX_VIEW_IMAGE and FLUX_NETWORK_DEVICE`.
+Binaries are installed under `/mnt/flux`, software is copied to `/opt/software`, and configurations are stored in `/etc/flux-config`.
+Related documentation includes the Kubeflow Trainer Getting Started guide, the Flux example manifests, and the Flux Framework HPSF project resources.
 A simple implementation has been done for this first go, and users are encouraged to submit feedback to request exposure of additional features.
-A demo video will be showcased at the Kubecon booth for those that can attend.
+A demo video will be showcased at the KubeCon + CloudNativeCon 2026 EU booth for those that can attend.

 You can learn more about this in our [Flux Guide](https://www.kubeflow.org/docs/components/trainer/user-guides/flux/).

 ## Resource Timeout for TrainJobs

 Previously, TrainJob resources persisted in the cluster indefinitely after completion unless manually removed, which led to Etcd bloat, resource contention and no automatic garbage collection.
 A job could also get stuck or run indefinitely, wasting CPU/GPU capacity and reducing cluster efficiency.
-In v2.2, Kubeflow Trainer adds support for spec.active DeadlineSeconds on TrainJob.
+In v2.2, Kubeflow Trainer adds support for ActiveDeadlineSeconds API in TrainJob.
 This field lets users set a hard timeout (in seconds) for a TrainJob’s active execution timeline.
-When the deadline is exceeded, Trainer marks the TrainJob as Failed (reason: DeadlineExceeded), terminates the running workload, and deletes the underlying JobSet.
+When the deadline is exceeded, Trainer marks the TrainJob as Failed (reason: `DeadlineExceeded`), terminates the running workload, and deletes the underlying JobSet.

 ### Technical example: